AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 [[information]]
 | The behavior of `Here` is in fact the default behavior when we consider a
 | variable.
-Its use with `at` with generally let us ensure that what we write
+Its use with `at` will generally let us ensure that what we write
-| is not ambigous, and is more readable, when we express properties about
+| is not ambiguous, and is more readable, when we express properties about
 | values at different program points in the same expression.

 Whereas `\old` can only be used in function post-conditions, `\at` can be used